 This procedure has been adopted from the Ada Initiative's guide titled "Conference anti-harassment/Responding to Reports".

-Be sure to have a good understanding of our Code of Conduct policy, which can be found here: /code-of-conduct
+Be sure to have a good understanding of our Code of Conduct policy, which can be found here: PyOhio Code of Conduct

 Also have a good understanding of what is expected from an attendee that wants to report a harassment incident.
-These guidelines can be found here: /2018/code-of-conduct/harassment-incidents
+These guidelines can be found here.

 Try to get as much of the incident in written form by the reporter.
 If you cannot, transcribe it yourself as it was told to you.
 The important information to gather include the following: